HiPERCAM/hipercam/docs/reduction.rst

 minutes of reduction have gone by.
 The 'apertures' section of reduce files has multiple parameters designed to help avoid such problems.

-As emphasised above, if you identify a star (or stars) as "reference apertures", their position is the first to be determined and then used to offset the location before carrying out profile fits for other stars.
-If you choose a well-isolated reference star, this can allow you to cope with large changes in position from frame-to-frame, whilst maintaining a tight search on non-reference stars which may be close to other objects and be difficult to locate using a more wide-ranging search.
+As emphasised above, if you identify a star (or stars) as (a) reference aperture(s), their position is the first to be determined and then used to offset the location before carrying out profile fits for other stars.
+If you choose well-isolated reference stars, this can allow you to cope with large changes in position from frame-to-frame, whilst maintaining a tight search on non-reference stars which may be close to other objects and be difficult to locate using a more wide-ranging search.
 Sensible use of this can avoid the